garyfleming/product-engineering/product-engineering.md

 * Steve: new engineering lead

 ^   * Jessica
-    * Product manager trying to make a name for herself
+    * Former projecta manager trying to make a name for herself
     * Put in charge of wayward external facing project - an integration platform for customers
     * Project is delivering slowly so puts in place a timeline of when new features will be delivered - tells stakeholders

+---

+# Example: Jessica and Steve

-  * Steve
+^ * Steve
     * New engineering lead - old one left
     * Reports directly to Jessica (as does everyone in engineering)
     * Talks about his concerns with the dates but can't say how long anything will take - Technical debt makes delivery unpredictable